bstachmann/git-workshop/markdown-git-uebungen/loesung-intro-hallo-welt-en.md

 nav_order: 1
 ---
-## Solution zu Step 0 - START
+## Solution to Step 0 - START

-## Solution zu Step 1 - The first repo
+## Solution to Step 1 - The first repo

 Create your first repository with the following commands: